 - Sync Messages

 mesibo is a powerful real-time communication platform to quickly add robust real-time messaging, group chat, voice, and video calls, conferencing and chatbot into your mobile and web applications. mesibo offers powerful but easy-to-code APIs that you can master in no time.

 In this short introduction tutorial, you will learn to use various mesibo APIs for messaging and calls for all the supported platforms.
 Once you complete these basic tutorials, you will be ready to create more complex apps, for example, messaging app (like Whatsapp) or multiparty Conferencing app (like Zoom).

-You can download the source code of all the tutorials from our Github repo to quick-start your development!
+You can download the source code of all the tutorials from our Github repos to quick-start your development!
 In addition to that, you can also download the source code of our apps like Open-Source Messenger, Open Source Conferencing to quick-start your development!
 You can download mesibo source code, rebrand or modify it in any way you like, or deploy it commercially with zero restrictions.

 Let’s get started.

 Before you get started, sign-up to get a free mesibo account.
 This is a one-time activity, and you can use this account to build unlimited apps.
 Click here to create your account.

 Add real-time messaging and calls to your apps

 mesibo makes it very easy to add real-time messaging and calls between your users.
 You only need to follow three steps, and your app will be able to send and receive messages, calls and conference calls.

 Step-1: Create Users and User Access Token

 mesibo need to know about your users so that mesibo can enable real-time messaging, calls, and conference between them.